Matus-Dubrava/file_scanner/README.md

                 -   all following operations on the file will be tracked by the nearest subrepostiory
                 -   each `mdm` repository stores pointer to nearest parent `mdm` repositories in form of a filepath and uuid
             -   there should be an option that allows users to remove `mdm` subrepository which will synchronize the subrepository's records into parent `mdm` repository if parent repository still exits, if it doesn't exists then the data is simply removed, this requires confirmation in form of `-f/--force` flag
-            -   add field to `history` table that records current subrepository
+            -   add field to `history` table that records current repository's id to track movement of records between repositories
+            -   add better error handling

     -   refactor paths to use `joinpath` instead of `/`
     -   add new table tracking summary statistics such as no. tracked files, no. lines, no. updated lines